Amy Chua: Books

 In February 2018, Chua's fifth book was published.
 Titled Political Tribes: Group Instinct and the Fate of Nations, it examines how group loyalty often outweighs any other ideological considerations.
 She argues that the failure to recognize the place of group loyalty has played a major role in the failure of US foreign policy and the rise of Donald Trump.
 The book received overwhelmingly positive reviews from across the political spectrum.
 David Frum, writing for The New York Times, praised Chua for her willingness to approach "the no-go areas around which others usually tiptoe."
 The Washington Post described the book as "compact, insightful, disquieting, yet ultimately hopeful," and Ezra Klein called the book "fascinating" on his podcast.

 The book received a few criticisms.
 The Guardian called it "a well-intentioned book that never quite comes together."
 The Financial Times stated that it was "an important book" and supported Chua's argument "that America's liberal elite has contributed to Trump's rise by failing to acknowledge its own sense of tribalism"; it did, however, also state that it left the "crucial question" of how to create a "non-tribal world" unanswered.

+Articles by Chua

+Chua published the article "Why Chinese Mothers Are Superior" on January 8, 2011, discussing the differences between Western and Asian American parenting styles.
+For instance, she listed things that her daughters are not allowed to do, such as attend sleepovers, engage in playdates, watch TV, play computer games, get grades below A, or be a part of school plays.
+Throughout her article, she uses the terms "Western" and "Asian" but says that those are loose terms.
+She explains that there are parents that are not necessarily Chinese, but still have similar parenting techniques.
+On the other hand, there are also Chinese parents who grew up in the West and choose not to adopt that style of parenting.